 The half day hike teeters precariously around the crater lip, with views towards jigsaw-like canyons below.

-Then I was back on my own, off the tourist grid again.
+Then I was back on my own again. .

 Me, sporting my new $5 llama-wool scarf bought at the market.